-- 6.22 We will fully fund individuals aged 19 and over on the day they start their ESOL learning aim.
-To claim full funding for an ESOL where under national ESFA rules it would otherwise have been co-funded please use Devolved Area Monitoring Code 023 and FFI code 1 to claim full funding. - 6.23 Providers offering ESOL qualifications may need to deliver additional learning to individual learners that incurs additional cost above the qualification rate.
-You can access information on this in the CPCA Adult Education Funding Rates and Formula 2022 to 2023. - 6.24 Providers are encouraged to package ESOL qualifications into a programme of study, especially for 19-24-year-olds as part of the Youth Offer.
-The programme of study may include maths or numeracy, Essential Digital Skills, employability, and/or vocational studies, careers, enrichment (such as Life in the UK) and tutorial.
+6.22 We will fully fund individuals aged 19 and over on the day they start their ESOL learning aim.
+To claim full funding for an ESOL where under national ESFA rules it would otherwise have been co-funded please use Devolved Area Monitoring Code 023 and FFI code 1 to claim full funding.

+- 6.23 Learning Organisations offering ESOL qualifications may need to deliver additional learning to individual learners that incurs additional cost above the qualification rate.
+You can access information on this in the CPCA Adult Education Funding Rates and Formula 2023 to 2023. - 6.24 Learning Organisations are advised to package ESOL qualifications into a programme of study, especially for 19-24-year-olds as part of the Youth Offer.
+The programme of study should include maths or numeracy, Essential Digital Skills, employability, and/or vocational studies, careers, enrichment (such as Life in the UK) and tutorial.
 We will consult with the sector through ESOL Local Planning Partnerships to determine the best approach to this.

-Youth Offer - 19-23 Entitlement Uplift
+Youth Offer - 19-23 Entitlement - Uplift for Enrichment